 New Covenant maintains two science laboratory offers lab sciences in physics, chemistry, biology and environmental science.
 We also offer mathematics through calculus.

 New Covenant currently offers AP Calculus (AB / BC), AP Environmental Science, and AP Latin.
 Students are encouraged, however, to sit for the AP exams, and our students have a very high pass rate on AP exams in English, literature, writing, mathematics, Latin and biology.

 Is New Covenant accredited?

-New Covenant is fully accredited through AdvancED, formerly the Southern Association of Colleges and Schools (SACS/CASI) and is a candidate school with the Virginia Association of Independent Schools (VAIS).
+New Covenant is fully accredited through the Virginia Association of Independent Schools (VAIS).
 The school is also a consortium member of Independent School Management, and the Educational Records Bureau (ERB).